KacperBlok/SmartHome/readme.md

 ## Project Description

-This project from my part aims to connect a lightbulb to the network using a Raspberry Pi.
-Docker was used to build the environment, containing Grafana, Prometheus, and a simple administrative panel.
-The whole setup was deployed on a WAN network.
+My part of this project aimed to connect a lightbulb to the network using a Raspberry Pi.
+Docker was used to build the environment, containing Grafana, Prometheus, a simple administrative panel, Portainer for Docker management, a Zigbee bulb portal for controlling the lightbulb, and a livestream for observing the lightbulb's effects in real-time.
+Livestreaming allowed us to capture images of the lightbulb to see its effects live.

 ## Components Description